SAP-samples/teched2025-AD165/exercises/ex1/README.md

 >
 >- Workspaces can be created from scratch or using templates.
 >- SAP Build Work Zone provides pre-configured templates for various use cases to help users get started quickly.
 >- The Digital Center of Excellence template is not included in the standard SAP templates but can be downloaded from the [SAP Build Governance >Resource Center](https://workzone.one.int.sap/site#workzone-home&/groups/dfHGUSyc55Z70bNJiHhIsR/workpage_tabs/u4QN8ZTukJEYfR1SXxfMPQ).
-This is >a public workspace open to everyone.
-Please refer to this script??? for access details.
+This is a public workspace open to everyone after registration.
+Please refer to this [tutorial](https://developers.sap.com/tutorials/build-digital-coe..html) for details on how to access and use it.
 >
 >**Workspace Types:**
 >